 It’s all backed up by a fantastic story, boasting some painful twists, excellent writing, and thoughtful commentary on the last days of the Old West.
 Then there’s John Marston, the ex-criminal who just wants to get back to his wife and son, but won’t find any redemption in this harsh world – beautifully voiced by Rob Wiethoff, his only acting role.
 Yes, Red Dead Redemption may only be playable on PC through a streaming subscription service, but if you’ve never played it before, it’s worth it.

 Those are the best pure Wild West games to be found on PC.
-However, you’ll find that gunslingers can be found far and wide through gaming, such as protagonist Caleb in Blood and McCree in Overwatch – not to mention all those sci-fi games set in the wilds of outer space, including BattleTech or pretty much anything Star Wars.
+However, you’ll find that gunslingers can be found far and wide through gaming, such as protagonist Caleb in Blood and Overwatch characters like McCree – not to mention all those sci-fi games set in the wilds of outer space, including BattleTech or pretty much anything Star Wars.
 The influence of the Western runs deep, because who doesn’t want to be a gunslinger?